Mueller Counterintelligence Report Likely Reveals Details Of Russia Collusion, Barr’s Letter Appears To Hint

 — Chad Day (@ChadSDay) March 22, 2019

-Another hint as to the focus of Mueller’s counterintelligence investigation came, Litman noted, from Mueller’s top prosecutor in the case of Trump Campaign Chair Paul Manafort, Andrew Weissmann.
+Another hint as to the focus of Mueller’s counterintelligence investigation came, Litman noted, from Andrew Weismann, Mueller’s top prosecutor in the case of Trump Campaign Chair Paul Manafort.

 In a February hearing, Weismann told a judge that Manafort had lied to Mueller about a meeting he held with longtime business associate Konstantin Kilimnik, who was identified by Mueller in court documents as having direct ties to Russian intelligence, according to CNN.